 Migraine Headaches and Depression Linked

-A recent study supports what clinicians have long believed: migraines and depression are linked.
+Study supports what clinicians have long believed: migraines and depression are linked.

 Brigham and Women’s Hospital in Boston conducted the study.
 The lead researcher was Dr. Tobias Kurth.
 He analyzed data on over 36,000 women who were already enrolled in a different women’s health study.
 None had depression at the start of the study, while 6,456 were either currently experiencing or had a history of migraines.